 Our site has existed for almost two years, and I haven’t yet described such a basic attraction of Funchal as the Mercado dos Lavradores market.
 Why?
-Keep reading, today I will tell you all about this place…
+Today I will tell you all about it…

 It is about time, however, to mention also this important attraction, which just 5 days ago celebrated its anniversary.
 Here are some objective, practical information, photos and… a warning.

 Mercado dos Lavradores – literally translated from the Portuguese – means nothing else than “Farmers Market”.
 It is a fruit, vegetable, flower and fish market that is located in a historic building opened on November 25, 1940.
 There is a lift available.

 On the walls of the Mercado building we will find the famous Portuguese tiles – azulejos – by João Rodrigues, depicting the lives of local residents.

 If you enter the market building through the main door, the first thing you will see are flowers, seeds and bulb stands.
 Flowers are sold by local florists, and some of them have been working there for 50 years!

 On the main square there are usually fruit and vegetable stands.
 In the side rooms there are several cafes and a large shop with regional alcohol and several souvenir stands.

 Passing the square to the other side of the building you will reach the famous fish and seafood market.
 It does not smell good, of course, but it is worth visiting.
 On the market walls, you will find interesting illustrations with the names of different fish species.

 It will be the best opportunity to take a picture of the famous for its ugliness & great taste black scabbardfish.